Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 * `etcd_cluster` should contain the IP addresses of nodes only in the local site
 *  you should set `local_site_name` and `remote_site_names` in `/etc/clearwater/local_config`
      *   These names are arbitrary, but should reflect the node's location (e.g. a node in site A should have `local_site_name=siteA` and `remote_site_names=siteB`, whereas a node in site B should have `local_site_name=siteB` and `remote_site_names=siteA`):
-*  on the first Homestead, Homer and Memento node in the second site, you should set `remote_cassandra_seeds` to the IP address of a node of that type in the first site
+*  on the first Vellum, Homer and Memento node in the second site, you should set `remote_cassandra_seeds` to the IP address of a node of that type in the first site
-    *  e.g. on the first Homestead node in site `siteB`, set `remote_cassandra_seeds` to the IP address of a Hometead node in site `siteA`
+    *  e.g. on the first Vellum node in site `siteB`, set `remote_cassandra_seeds` to the IP address of a Vellum node in site `siteA`

-If this machine will be a Sprout or Ralf node create the file `/etc/chronos/chronos.conf` with the following contents:
+If this machine will be a Vellum node create the file `/etc/chronos/chronos.conf` with the following contents:

     [http]
     bind-address = <privateIP>